zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 ## Option 2:  MacOS

 1. If you don't already have a shortcut to the terminal application for MacOS, you can find it in the **Applications** > **Utilities** menu or (Shift+Command+U) on your keyboard.
-2. Start up Terminal and type in the command ```ssh-keygen```.  ssh-keygen will ask you where to save the key, accept the default of your home directory in the .ssh folder by pressing Enter.
+2. Start up **Terminal** and type in the command ```ssh-keygen```.  ssh-keygen will ask you where to save the key, accept the default of the .ssh folder in your home directory by pressing Enter.
 File name will be ```id_rsa``` or whatever you choose to name your key.
 Press Enter twice for no passphrase.
 Remember the directory where you saved your key (~/.ssh), you'll need to reference it later when you create your instance.
     ````
     ssh-keygen
     ````